dealingwith/daniel-industries/_posts/2016-02-29-on-humility-in-product-development.md

 ### This is not about empathy

-I have heard product design and develoment educators talk about the necessity of empathy.
+I have heard product design and development educators talk about the necessity of empathy.
 I have [written about that before]({{site.url}}/2010/07/17/its-all-about-meaning/).
 Empathy is a great trait for product people to have and it will allow them to get things right more often than those without empathy.

 ---

 > No matter how smart and experienced you are or how clever and thought-out your idea is, it will not survive contact with real customers.
-> --- Daniel Miller (@dealingwith) February 11, 2016
+> -- me, February 11, 2016

 > What&#39;s the opposite of Occam&#39;s razor?
-> --- Daniel Miller (@dealingwith) February 24, 2016
+> -- me, February 24, 2016

 ---

 ## This is about the opportunity cost of your ego